-My love of Music Hall stems from childhood, when my father was given a beautiful three double-album set of vinyl records by a friend.
-The albums intrigued me – on the front were old photographs of a very ornate theatre façade (later I found it to be the Metropolitan Edgware Road, one of the most beloved of Music Halls and known as “The Met”).
+My love of Music Hall stems from childhood, when my father was given a beautiful three double-album set of vinyl records by a friend in the record industry.
+The albums completely fascinated me – on the front were old photographs of a very ornate theatre façade (later I found it to be the Metropolitan Edgware Road, one of the most beloved of Music Halls and known affectionately as “The Met”).
 Inside the gatefold sleeves of these three albums were black and white photographs of unfamiliar (to me) faces, and for each of them one track was given as an example of their work.
 And on the back of the albums, beautiful images of the programmes for these halls, with exciting artwork of glamorous showgirls and lovely typography.
 What was not to like?
 At that age, knowing nothing of the hundred-year legacy of music hall and variety which had come before, I slipped one of the discs out and put it on the turntable, curious to find out what this all was.

 Some of it had aged pretty badly, it seemed.
 Certainly to my ten-year old ears this was hard to understand, at first.
 And then I came across a chap called Horace Kenney, who I had never heard of before.
 His act was “A Music Hall Trial Turn”, based on an audition if you will, of someone not very good, played straight, and all the better for it.
 Then I could connect with it- this was someone pretending to be bad and doing it so skilfully that it made me squeak with laughter.
 The pitiful photo of Mr Kenney confirmed what a dead loss he was, and then the connections started forming – Les Dawson and his off-key piano playing, the song-mangling of Jonathan and Darlene Edwards (she mangled the vocals, he wrestled with the piano- and lost)- this was where it had all emanated from.
 As I played more and more of the discs, sometimes better-known names sprung out- Will Hay, for example – and although this was only audio, as most of these performances had been captured for release on 78rpm discs many years before – a flavour of the acts still came through.